mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 Vossoughi and other researchers also highlight political and social concerns associated with constructionism [@thumlert2018learning; @vossoughi_making_2016].
 They argue that a constructionist approach can implicitly favour coding as a pathway to joining the computer programming industry and developing employability skills in young people.
 Thumlert and colleagues caution against the appropriation of skills such as creativity and 'design thinking', which they argue are increasingly co-opted by market-driven agendas rather than being used for critical and emancipatory purposes [@thumlert2018learning, p.4].
 They also warn that this positioning could lead to the integration of constructionist approaches into instruction-based models that are narrowly focused on curricular concerns, rather than fostering the development of computational fluency, which supports learners’ expression within a community [@thumlert2018learning].

-Given the importance of more intentional pedagogical approaches in this area and the lack of detail in the reviews described above, the following sections will detail several key pedagogies used in CGD&P.
+Given the importance of more intentional pedagogical approaches in this area and the lack of detail in the reviews of CGD&P described above, the following sections will detail several key pedagogies used in this area.

+### INTEGRATE ABOVE - Papert, Resnick & Constructionism and overlaps with in a socio-cultural approaches to pedagogy

+#### Socio-cultural approaches within constructionism and their limits

+Look the potential of at constructopedia samplers [@papert_technological_1995], an attempt using the computer clubhouse to make this happen using the potential of the internet [@chapman_pearls_2006].

+Finally the remix element of Scratch serves this purpose, but in an embedded way distinct from the original purpose of the  constructopedia.

+This is missing from the reviews of CGD&P

+Roque in Family Creative Learning, addressed learning types, but limited in conceptual approaches.

+Computational Fluency,

+#### (Why not use constructionism)

+Constructionism is a popular guiding theory in game making studies, illustrated in particular, by Kafai and colleagues outlining the value of making _constructionist_ games [kafai_constructionist_2015].
+Despite the value of these contributions to this domain of research, this section explains why I have chosen activity theory as a better fit for the aims of this thesis.
+I have been inspired by Papert and colleagues celebration of concrete approaches to creating digital project bricolage approaches and pioneering work of the resulting constructionist school, centred around MIT media lab, in design software and tools for students to learn in exploratory, project oriented ways.

+While constructionism has been used as a "epistemological paradigm, a learning theory and a design framework" [@kynigos_constructionism:_2015], it is the latter that I find most productive due to its comparative weakness as a more general theoretical framework.

+Instead, Activity theory as a theoretical framework provides tools to study the impact of past cultural activity of participants on present, emergent activity.
+CHAT also provides powerful concepts to explore a complex and dynamic picture of participant agency.
+Key characteristics of constructionist design principles are explored in Chapter 2 where I acknowledge their significant contribution to the evolution of the learning design outlined in Chapter 4.
+In these chapters, I also compare these principles with similar concepts used by sociocultural research in HCI studies, for example Nardi and Kaptelin's interpretation of affordances as a from of mediated action [@kaptelinin_affordances_2012].

 <!--
 In their review and a critique constructionist approaches to game making, Thumlert et al agree with the potential of a constructionist approach to develop 21st century skills, -->